apache/seatunnel/docs/en/concept/JobEnvConfig.md

 # Job Env Config

-This document describes env configuration information, the common parameters can be used in all engines.
+This document describes env configuration information.
+The common parameters can be used in all engines.
 In order to better distinguish between engine parameters, the additional parameters of other engine need to carry a prefix.
 In flink engine, we use `flink.` as the prefix.
 In the spark engine, we do not use any prefixes to modify parameters, because the official spark parameters themselves start with `spark.`

 ## Common Parameter

-The following configuration parameters are common to all engines
+The following configuration parameters are common to all engines.

 ### job.name